awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_EC2_Scheduling_at_Scale/1_deploy_sample_instances_and_scheduler_solution.md

 3. For the **Stack name**, use ``InstanceScheduler``.
 Leave all other parameters as default.

     **Important**: Use this exact name as will need it later to see the configuration of the schedules.

+    {{%expand "Click here to learn more about some of the main parameters we are leaving as default."%}}

+---

+Here you can see a list of some of the **main parameters** available in the CloudFormation stack of this solution.

+* Instance Scheduler tag name: This is the parameter where you can define the name of the Tag that identifies the instances that will be stopped/started by the Instance Scheduler solution.
+The default value is ``Schedule``, meaning that all the EC2 instances that have a Tag named ``Schedule`` will be targeted by this solution.

+* Service(s) to schedule: The Instance Scheduler solution allows automating the starting and stopping of Amazon EC2 and Amazon RDS instances.
+This parameter lets you select both, or, a specific service to schedule.
+For this lab we will use the default option which is ``EC2``.

+* Schedule Aurora Clusters: In the case the service to schedule was set as ``Both`` or as ``RDS``, this parameter lets you include Amazon Aurora clusters as part of the scheduling.
+The default is ``No``.

+* Create RDS instance snapshot: In the case the service to schedule was set as ``Both`` or as ``RDS``, you can use this parameter to make the solution take a snapshot of the RDS instance before stopping it.
+The default is ``Yes`` (but, it is only considered for when you are scheduling RDS instances).

+* Scheduling enabled: This parameters lets you temporarily turn off the scheduling solution.
+The default is ``Yes`` (enabled).

+* Region(s): The Instance Scheduler solution allows the scheduling of cross-region and cross-account resources.
+With this parameter you can define a list of Regions where instances will be scheduled.
+By leaving this parameter as default (``blank``), the solution will use the current region.

+* Cross-account roles: When using this Instance Scheduler for scheduling cross-account resources, you need to provide the IAM roles that the solution will assume and use for stopping/starting the instances in those other accounts.
+This parameter allows you to add a list of cross-account IAM roles ARNs as a comma-delimited list or as a reference to AWS Systems Manager Parameter Store.
+This parameter is ``blank`` by default.

+* This account: You can select ``Yes`` for this parameter when you want the solution to schedule resources in the current account.
+If the parameter is set to ``No``, then, you must list the IAM roles for the "Cross-account roles" parameter.
+The default is ``Yes``.

+* Frequency: With this parameter you can define the frequency at which the Lambda function (which performs the stopping/starting actions) runs and check for instances that need to be scheduled.
+The default value is ``5 minutes``, this means that every 5 minutes the solution will check for instances that need to be stopped or started (depending on the schedule defined for those instances).

+* Memory size: This parameter controls the memory size of the Lambda function.
+Consider increasing this value if you are planning to schedule a large number of instances.
+The default value is ``128 MB``.

+For more information about all the available parameters in this CloudFormation stack, you can refer to the [**Launch the instance scheduler stack**](https://docs.aws.amazon.com/solutions/latest/instance-scheduler-on-aws/deployment.html#step1) section of the Implementation Guide for this solution.

+Also for more context around the core components of this solution, please refer to the [**Solution components**](https://docs.aws.amazon.com/solutions/latest/instance-scheduler-on-aws/components.html) documentation.

+---

+    {{%/expand%}}

 4. Scroll down and click on the **Next** button until you get to the Review page.